LogicLogic in Rocq

 Qed.

-It takes a little practice to get used to working with negation in Coq.
+It takes a little practice to get used to working with negation in Rocq.

-Even though you can see perfectly well why a statement involving
+Even though you may see perfectly well why a claim involving

-negation is true, it can be a little tricky at first to see how to make
+negation holds, it can be a little tricky at first to see how to make

 Here are proofs of a few familiar facts to help get you warmed up.